 - Courses can lead to free college credit through the Earn a Degree Graduate Early EDGE program at community and technical colleges.

-- Adult students have access to programs of study at CTE schools leading to certifications and licensures in accordance with West Virginia State Code §18-5-19b. and West Virginia Department of Education Policy 2420 (in Process of Updating).
+- Adult students have access to programs of study at CTE schools leading to certifications and licensures in accordance with West Virginia State Code §18-5-19b.

 - Programs of Study are identified on the WVDE CTE Approved Curriculum List for each school and designated as A for Adult only or B for both high school and adults.